ronnyml/snowplow-wiki/technical-documentation/1a-trackers/java-tracker/Android-and-Java-Tracker.md

 [Back to top](#top)

 <a name="structure" />
-### 2.2 Understanding the module structure
+### 2.2 Understanding the module structure for Android

-As we've mentioned in the setup guides, the Android and Java Tracker are based off a Java core library.
-This means that you'll find a set the core libraries in `com.snowplowanalytics.snowplow.tracker.core.*`.
-For example, if you're using the Android Tracker you would use the classes in `com.snowplowanalytics.snowplow.tracker.android.*`, since it would contain class overrides specific to Android.
+As we've mentioned in the setup guides, the Android Tracker is still based off a Java core library (which was part of the Java Tracker until version 0.6.0 inclusive).
+This means that for the Android Tracker you'll find a set the core libraries in `com.snowplowanalytics.snowplow.tracker.core.*`.
+If you're using the Android Tracker you would use the classes in `com.snowplowanalytics.snowplow.tracker.android.*`, since it contains class overrides specific to Android.
 If the class doesn't exist in that module (mostly enums), you can use the ones in the `core` package instead.

 [Back to top](#top)